The Power Of Blessing

 Foundational Understandings

-A blessing is a spoken or written expression of goodwill and divine favor, often invoking God's protection, presence, and provision to encourage, support and uplift someone in their life's journey.
+A blessing is a spoken or written declaration that expresses goodwill and asks for God’s favor—inviting His protection, His presence, and His provision to strengthen and uplift someone in their everyday walk.

 By drawing on the wisdom of Scripture, the guidance of the Holy Spirit, and an understanding of their struggles and needs, you can speak a blessing that brings comfort, encouragement, and support.
 This blessing helps them see a hopeful future and walk confidently in God’s love, favor, and care.